“Even every one that is called by my name: for I have created him for my glory, I have formed him; yea, I have made him.” Isaiah 43:7

 Low self-esteem about a known genetic characteristic might lead someone to think that they cannot be a good parent or that they can only have children that are physically and mentally disabled.
 Do we as a society believe that if someone does not look like or think like us that they should not be born?

+Think that genetically modified babies are not a thing?
+Think again.
 Jiankui’s work creating genetically enhanced babies was condemned because he deceived vulnerable patients into using a risky, untested procedure with no medical justification (Sample, 2019).
 No one knows yet how the baby’s lives will turn out to be, but he was arrested and jailed for creating them.
+He just recently got out of jail for creating genetically modified babies and you can bet that scientists around the world are working to make the “perfect” human.

 Moxon, Karen, Guglielmo Foffani, (Brain-Machine Interfaces beyond Neuroprosthetics, School of Biomedical Engineering, Science and Health Systems, Retrieved From,), http://dx.doi.org/10.1016/j.neuron.2015.03.036